Advancing Tools for Simulation-Based Inference: Introduction

 \section{Introduction}

-Since the Higgs discovery, the experimental and theoretical communities have turned the LHC into the first precision-hadron collider in history.
-Measurements of particle interactions are an integral part of this program.
-If we want to analyse the kinematic patterns of LHC events, measurements and simulations are high-dimensional.
+Since the Higgs discovery, the experimental and theoretical communities have turned the LHC into the first precision hadron collider in history.
+Measurements and simulations of LHC event kinematic patterns are high-dimensional.
 This is an advantage because a lot of information can be used to test the underlying theory.
 However, it challenges traditional methods, which rely on at most few-dimensional histograms as summary statistics.
-Going beyond this bottleneck directly leads us to modern machine learning for LHC physics~\cite{Butter:2022rso,Plehn:2022ftl}, specifically unbinned likelihood (ratio) estimation~\cite{Cranmer:2019eaq}.
+Modern machine learning techniques can be used to overcome this bottleneck~\cite{Butter:2022rso,Plehn:2022ftl}, specifically unbinned likelihood (ratio) estimation~\cite{Cranmer:2019eaq}.

 To interpret LHC measurements systematically, we need to (i) optimally extract information from observed and simulated events, and (ii) publish this information in a useful manner.
-In both cases, total or fiducial rate measurements alone are not useful.
-Instead, we need to analyze and publish full likelihoods or likelihood ratios, including an accurate modeling of correlated systematic uncertainties and their correlations.
+In both cases, total or fiducial rate measurements alone are not enough.
+Instead, we need to analyze and publish full likelihoods or likelihood ratios, including an accurate modeling of systematic uncertainties and their correlations.
 One approach to optimal inference is the so-called matrix element method, enabled by modern machine learning~\cite{Butter:2022vkj,Heimel:2023mvw}.
 Alternatively, high-dimensional and unbinned likelihood ratio estimation can be achieved using simulation-based inference (SBI), which is also based on modern machine learning~\cite{Brehmer:2018eca,Brehmer:2018kdj,Brehmer:2018hga,Kong:2022rnd}.
 SBI was first implemented for LHC purposes in the public \madminer{} tool~\cite{Brehmer:2019xox}.
 The promise of this analysis approach has been documented by several phenomenological studies, for instance targeting $VH$~\cite{Brehmer:2019gmn}, $ZH$~\cite{GomezAmbrosio:2022mpm}, $t\bar t$~\cite{GomezAmbrosio:2022mpm}, and Higgs pair production~\cite{Mastandrea:2024irf} using the effective theory extension of the Standard Model (SMEFT)~\cite{Brivio:2017vri}, or CP-phases in $t\bar{t}H$~\cite{Barman:2021yfh,Bahl:2021dnc} and $WH$ production~\cite{Barrue:2023ysk}.

 One outcome of these phenomenological analyses is a set of open questions concerning the numerical stability of likelihood ratio estimation, especially its scaling towards the fully exclusive phase space and high-dimensional theory space.
 Here, we can use our physics understanding of LHC phase space and of the perturbative structure of the underlying quantum field theory.